Dawn Redwood Facts

 Dawn Redwood Distribution, Habitat, and Ecology

-Quite unfortunately, the marvelous Dawn Redwood has an extremely limited range of natural habitation.
+Unfortunately, the amazing Dawn Redwood has an extremely limited range of natural habitation.
 That holds true due to the fact that the rare species grows naturally in only the Lichuan county, of the Hubei province.
 This area forms part of the country of China, in Asia.

-Furthermore, even in this location it has rather specific habitat requirements.
+Even in this location, however, it has rather specific habitat requirements.
 Sadly, this only serves to increase its danger in the wild.
-That’s because all known naturally occurring specimens appear only on the various hills and wetlands of the county in China that it inhabits.
+That’s because all known naturally occurring specimens appear only on the hills and wetlands of the county in China that it inhabits.

-Further, evidence indicates the possibility that the great majority of all known specimens in the wild sprang from one single parent tree, still in existence.
-That tree now forms the central part of a special shrine.
-Finally, the species has become quite popular as an ornamental plant, appearing in numerous parks and gardens.
+That specific tree, not entirely surprisingly, now forms the central part of a special shrine.
+The remarkable Dawn Redwood has also become quite popular as an ornamental plant, appearing in numerous parks and gardens.
 This, at least, aids in its preservation.

 Species Sharing Its Range